 Complainant:

 Home Address:

 Work Address:

-Home Phone: Work Phon e:
+Home Phone: Work Phone:

 Date of Alleged Incident(s):

-Name of person(s) you bel ieve violated a policy:
+Name of person(s) you believe violated a policy:

-Person who was the target of the policy violation: -
+Person who was the target of the policy violation:

-Where and when did the in occur? acident(s)
+Where and when did the incident(s) occur?

-List any witnesses who we present: re
+List any witnesse s who were

+present:

-statements (i.e. threats, recadditional pages if necessar uests, demands, etc.); what, if ry). such things as what force, if any any, physical contact was involved ved, etc. (Attach
+Describe the incident(s) as clearly as possible, including such things as what force, if any, was used; any verbal statements (i.e. threats, requests, demands, etc.); what, if any, physical contact was involved, etc. (Attach additional pages if necessary).

-has

-policy prohibiting bullying g, discrimination, harassment, o or hazing against students or emplaint is true, correct and complete ployees.
-I hereby
+This complaint is filed on my honest belief that has violated a district policy prohibiting bullying, discrimination, harassment, or hazing against students or employees.
+I hereby certify that the information I have provided in this complaint is true, correct and com plete to the best of my knowledge and belief.

-Complainant signature Date

-Received by Date